Kristin School: Kristin fashion show

-Originally named the "Canteen Fashion Show", the event was started by Claire Ashenden and Tom McRae in 1998 after a close friend and classmate died as a result of cancer.
+Originally named the "CanTeen Fashion Show", the event was started by Claire Ashenden and Tom McRae in 1998 after a close friend and classmate died as a result of cancer.
 The students thought that a positive way to help other teens in this situation would be to raise money.
 They decided to this by hosting a fashion show, and passing all proceeds onto CanTeen, a New Zealand organisation who works to provide support for teenagers with cancer.

-Eight years on, the name has been changed to "Kristin Fashion Show" (as proceeds are now divided between The Child Cancer Foundation and CanTeen).
-This event features some of New Zealand's top clothing labels, which are all modelled by Kristin students, who range in age from 5 to 18.
+Eight years on, the name was changed to "Kristin Fashion Show" (as proceeds are now divided between The Child Cancer Foundation and CanTeen).
+This event featured some of New Zealand's top clothing labels, which were all modelled by Kristin students, who range in age from 5 to 18.
 Raffles and auctions are held during the show, again with all proceeds going to CanTeen and the Child Cancer Foundation.

-Every year the fashion show committee strives to find way to increase audience enjoyment, and the amount raised for these charities, in 2007 the show raised $30,000 NZD.
-Over the two nights of the show around 3,000 people will attend.
-The show relies entirely on sponsorship from the community, and gains no funding from Kristin School itself.
+Every year the fashion show committee strived to find way to increase audience enjoyment, and the amount raised for these charities, in 2007 the show raised $30,000 NZD.
+Over the two nights of the show around 3,000 people tended to attend.
+The show relied entirely on sponsorship from the community, and gained no funding from Kristin School itself.

 The Kristin Fashion Show, after many years of running, had its finale show in June 2012.

 Kristin robotics

 Kristin School has become part of a worldwide robotics competition known as VEX Robotics, along with many other schools on the North Shore.
 The entirely student organised team has been named K-Force and consists of students ranging from Year 7 to Year 13 who have put their name forward to become part of various sections of the organisation.
-More information about Kristin Robotics can be read on the K-Force Team Website.
+However, as of November 2024, this program is no longer operating.